Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 | 12 | Bootloader was unable to write flash memory |
 | 13 | Bootloader was unable to lock flash memory |
 | 14 | The VIN voltage was too low to to be considered safe to flash the bootloader |

+*Note: continuous rapid flashing indicated that the CAN connection is lost.*

 # Factory resetting a tool or expansion board